Pilot Intoxication Attorneys in Louisville, Kentucky

 Operating an aircraft under the influence of alcohol has been a continual problem for commercial airline pilots across the nation.
 Although the number has decreased significantly since 2002, a reported 11 percent of pilots exceeded the Federal Aviation Administration blood alcohol limit of 0.04 in 2010.

 When pilots choose to fly under the influence of alcohol, they are endangering hundreds of innocent lives.
-Because of the size of the plane and distance they fall, airplane crashes almost always end in severe injury or death.
+Because of the size of the plane and the distance they fall, airplane crashes almost always end in severe injury or death.
 It is critically important to hold reckless pilots accountable for the harm they cause.

 Drunk Pilots Violate Federal Laws